liangtianumich/ART_data_analyzer/readme.txt

 Using the ART_data_analyzer package and its command line tool art_data need to correctly set up the python environment for your Operating system (though no need to compile and build python code).

-This python package depends on some python packages such as numpy, pandas, matplotlib, python-tk,scipy, mpl_toolkits, scikit-learn, pathos, pyvoro.
+This python package depends on some python packages such as numpy, pandas, matplotlib, python-tk,scipy, mpl_toolkits, scikit-learn, pathos, pyvoro, tess.
 First, user need to set up the python development environment for your OS, such as install python setuptools to get easy_install, pip. pip is the best way to handle additional python packages installation.

 For Linux Ubuntu OS,
 Install easy_install and pip by >>> sudo apt-get install python-pip python-dev build-essential For Mac, install pip by >>> sudo easy_install pip

-install previous mentioned python package by >>> python -m pip install --user numpy scipy matplotlib jupyter pandas scikit-learn pyvoro pathos.
+install previous mentioned python package by >>> python -m pip install --user numpy scipy matplotlib jupyter pandas scikit-learn pyvoro pathos tess.

 After installation of these dependencies, if there is no issue using art_data command line tool later, then it is good to go.